-With regard to the performance of its obligations under this Agreement, including, without limitation, its operation, maintenance and hosting of the Steward Node, implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk and provide sufficient evidence of the same to the Bedrock Consortium upon request.
+With regard to the performance of its obligations under this Agreement, including, without limitation, its operation, maintenance and hosting of the Steward Node, Steward agrees to implement any Node security policy adopted by Bedrock Consortium.
+Steward agrees to use appropriate technical and organizational measures to ensure a level of security appropriate to the risk and provide sufficient evidence of the same to the Bedrock Consortium upon request.

 Steward is responsible for all acts and omissions of its officers, directors, employees, agents, subcontractors and third-party service providers in the course of their duties on behalf of Steward and shall ensure their compliance with this Agreement.